Frequently Asked Questions

 Back To Top

-Yes, trikes, and/or sidecars will be permitted on a case-by-case basis.
-Please provide your reasons for needing to ride a trike or use a sidecar when completing your brief biography.
+Trikes, and/or sidecars will be permitted on a case-by-case basis.
+Please contact the Hoka Hey Organizers in advance to notify us of your situation.
 Trailers will not be allowed under any circumstances

 Back To Top

-24 - Is there going to be a drug test for the winner?
+27 - Will there be a drug test at the finish line?

 Possibly, the Event Organizers reserve the right to implement drug screening on a random basis to discourage the use of amphetamines or methamphetamine during the Challenge.